 The Anthropocene Institute will continue to refine the software, examine the value of using increasingly more powerful radar units, and test the viability of networking radar units and increasing functionality until the system is virtually autonomous.

 The system may also contribute scientifically.
 Vessel traffic data are a key indicator of overall human impact on reefs.
 With these data we can better control for human impact when we assess reef ecological health.
 In particular, we can tease out fishing vs. climate related change effects; thus, these data could contribute to our understanding of the long run climate change stress response of coral reefs – which is critical to adaptive management.
-To support our efforts and help prevent enforcement, please click here.
+Support our efforts and help prevent enforcement.